Danh Sách

 ) ENGINE=MyISAM DEFAULT CHARSET=utf8;

-, the rows are inserted/updated via a trigger on film
+• To ensure consistency between film_text and film, the rows are inserted/updated via a trigger on film table.

 WHERE MATCH(title, description) AGAINST ('great');